Spappz/Tools45eTools/README.md

 ### Homebrew Merger

 This script stitches 5eTools-style homebrew JSONs together to output a single JSON with all the content included, saving you having to lug around many files at once.

+### Homebrew Splitter

+This script separates a 5eTools-style homebrew JSON into many files, one for each content-entity.
+This is useful when needing to do multiple precise edits to different parts of content if the complete file is [too large to validate quickly](https://github.com/microsoft/vscode/issues/42679).
+You can use the [Homebrew Merger](#homebrew-merger) to reconstitute the file afterwards.

 ### Mask Rescaler